DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/view-switching.md

 ## Control the View Externally

-Define the `ViewState` plugin's `currentViewName` property but do not add the `ViewSwitcher` plugin:
+Define the `ViewState` plugin's `currentViewName` property.
+The `ViewSwitcher` plugin is not required in this case:

 .embedded-demo({ "path": "scheduler-view-switcher/external-control", "showThemeSelector": true })